-Normally 12 courses over four semesters, including the required graduate seminar, Methods in Art History; and a capstone course in the fourth semester in which the candidate revises two seminar papers for presentation to the faculty as Qualifying Papers.
+Requirements for this program normally involve 12 courses over four semesters, including the required graduate seminar, Methods in Art History, as well as a capstone course in the fourth semester in which the candidate revises two seminar papers for presentation to the faculty as Qualifying Papers.
 In addition, students must pass a reading proficiency exam in a modern foreign language (or exempt this requirement through graded courses in the language).
 Students in ancient art and Asian art may have additional language requirements.
 Students continuing for the PhD are strongly advised to demonstrate reading proficiency in a second modern foreign language before the start of their fifth semester in the graduate program.

 Requirements for the PhD degree

-Thus, by the end of the sixth semester of graduate study overall, students will normally have:
+Thus, by the end of the sixth semester of graduate study at Washington University, students will normally have achieved the following:

-- determined a three-person Research Advisory Committee for the dissertation;
+- Determined a three-person Research Advisory Committee for the dissertation; and

-Students admitted to the PhD program who have an approved master's degree from another university will normally complete these requirements by the end of their fourth semester at Washington University.
+Students admitted to the PhD program who have an approved master's degree from another university will normally take courses at Washington University for four more semesters, including the Comprehensive Exam Preparation courses and the Dissertation Prospectus course.
+Thus, these students will normally complete course work and the other requirements for PhD candidacy listed above by the end of the fourth semester of graduate study at Washington University.